idedic/foleon-dev-tools/README.md

 ### 🗂 "Info" section

-Just basic info about currently opened application and its content: current application, publication name, publication id, page id, and environment that you're currently on.
+Just basic info about currently opened application and its content: current application, doc name, doc id, page id, and environment that you're currently on.

 ### 🗂 "Current environment (flags and overrides)" section